Demopocrisy: A Forensic Repository for Legal Systemic Mapping.

-Demopocrisy provides a critical lens into institutional failure and procedural inconsistency.
+Documenting the institutional breakdown of the current era to establish a foundation for the next.
 By cross-referencing founding principles with contemporary case data, we illuminate the structural flaws in our legal landscape.
 This is more than a critique; it is a commitment to speaking the truth into a system that has grown comfortable with silence.

 Technologically‑Facilitated Terrorism Journal